-Michael A. Asaro focuses on U.S. Securities and Exchange Commission (SEC) investigations, white-collar criminal defense, corporate internal investigations and commercial litigation.
+Michael A. Asaro focuses on white-collar criminal defense, U.S. Securities and Exchange Commission (SEC) and Commodity Futures Trading Commission (CFTC) investigations, corporate internal investigations and complex commercial litigation.

 Practice & Background

-Mr. Asaro has extensive litigation and investigatory experience involving matters arising under the federal securities laws, including insider trading, market manipulation, accounting irregularities, Foreign Corrupt Practices Act (FCPA) violations, and broker-dealer and investment advisor regulation.
+Mr. Asaro routinely represents companies and individuals high-stakes white collar and regulatory investigations and litigations.
+He has extensive experience in matters involving insider trading, market manipulation, accounting irregularities, the Foreign Corrupt Practices Act (FCPA) and investment advisor and broker-dealer regulation.
 Prior to joining Akin Gump, Mr. Asaro served for five years as a federal prosecutor and four years as an enforcement attorney at the SEC.

 Earlier in his career, Mr. Asaro served as a branch chief in the SEC’s New York office, where he supervised staff attorneys working on a wide variety of regulatory investigations and enforcement actions.
 He was the lead counsel for many of these investigations, including a market manipulation investigation that resulted in fraud charges against a billion-dollar mutual fund and a financial fraud investigation that resulted in a settled regulatory action against a major health insurance company.
 Also during his tenure at the SEC, Mr. Asaro was appointed as a special assistant U.S. attorney in the Southern District of New York, where he was part of the trial team that successfully prosecuted the former CEO of a publicly traded company who orchestrated a multimillion-dollar “pump and dump” securities fraud scheme.